xcore/sc_sdram_burst/doc/examples.rst

 Example Applications
 ====================

-This tutorial describes the demo applications included in the XMOS SDRAM software component.
+The example applications included in the XMOS SDRAM software component demonstrate basic functionality of the API.
 :ref:`sec_hardware_platforms` describes the required hardware setups to run the demos.

 app_sdram_demo